lancelotj/lancelotj.github.com/_posts/2012-02-05-convert-mercurial-repository-into-git.md

     cd new_git_repo
     git init

-Finally, use the hg-fast-export script from the directory you just checked out in the first step:
+Finally, use the `hg-fast-export.sh` script from the directory you just checked out in the first step:

     /path/to/hg-fast-export.sh -r /path/to/hg_repo
     git-repack -a -d -f